-Recently it was discovered that the application of a Preembedded axial magnetic field in a Gas-puff induces self-generated rotations in the plasma \cite{cvejic2022}, where azimuthal velocities at the outer edge of the plasma were measured at different axial points using Doppler spectroscopy.
-It was shown that these rotations could reach velocities on the same magnitude as the peak implosion velocity of the plasma, and that these rotations were consistent with isorotation.
-These results have very important implications for our understanding of Z-pinches and inertial fusion research, since this impacts the stagnation dynamics, and it also could explain several experimental phenomena observed in Z-pinches.
-For instance, it could help to better explain the much larger convergence ratios observed in magnetized Z-pinches and also better explain certain instability mitigating effects in these plasmas \cite{cvejic2022}.
+Recently it was discovered that the application of a preembedded axial magnetic field in a gas-puff induces self-generated rotations in the plasma \cite{cvejic2022}, where azimuthal velocities at the outer edge of the plasma were measured at different axial points using Doppler spectroscopy.
+It was shown that these rotations could reach velocities of the same magnitude as the peak implosion velocity of the plasma.
+These results have very important implications for our understanding of Z-pinches and inertial fusion research, since this impacts the stagnation dynamics, and it also could explain several experimental phenomena observed in Z-pinches \cite{cvejic2022}.

-Additionally, the energy balance of the Gas-puff was recently discussed in detail \cite{Lavine2024}, where a triple nozzle gas puff was studied with and without the presence of an axial magnetic field using Thomson Scattering.
+Additionally, the energy balance of the gas-puff was recently discussed in detail \cite{Lavine2024}, where a triple nozzle gas-puff was studied with and without the presence of an axial magnetic field using Thomson Scattering (TS).
 Interestingly, in contrast with what was reported previously \cite{cvejic2022}, where the radial and azimuthal velocities were fairly similar during the implosion, here the azimuthal velocity reported when using an axial field was fairly small compared to the radial velocity until the stagnation phase of the pinch, where the azimuthal velocity becomes considerably larger \cite{Lavine2024}.
-It was also reported that angular momentum was conserved, which contrasts with was outlined previously on other works \cite{cvejic2022}, where the azimuthal velocity in the middle of the A-K gap was constant during the implosion.
-Because of these different results, some questions are still unanswered as to how reproducible or universal are the conditions that produce these rotations, and if the isorotation previously reported \cite{cvejic2022} is maintained under different conditions and cathode geometries.
+It was also reported that angular momentum was conserved in the middle of the A-K gap, which contrasts somewhat with what was outlined previously in another work \cite{cvejic2022}, where the azimuthal velocity in the middle of the A-K gap was constant during the implosion, and where near the electrodes the change in the azimuthal velocity of the plasma was consistent with isorotation.
+In that work, $v_\theta$ increased near the anode and decreased near the cathode as the implosion progressed.
+Because of these different results, some questions are still unanswered as to how reproducible or universal the conditions that produce these rotations are, and if the isorotation previously reported \cite{cvejic2022} is maintained under different conditions and cathode geometries.